 Then came the Great Recession, which caused the situation to go from bad to worse.

 In 2011, percentage increases in tuition reached the double digits in some states, including Arizona, Florida, Illinois, and Pennsylvania.
 California increased tuition at its public institutions by 32 percent in 2010 and by another 20 percent in 2011.

-The IBR program has been modified since 2007 (seesidebar, page 244), but Dr. Wilson calls these efforts little more than Band-Aids that essentially take the pressure off schools to figure out how to control the cost of education.
+The IBR program has been modified since 2007 (see sidebar), but Dr. Wilson calls these efforts little more than Band-Aids that essentially take the pressure off schools to figure out how to control the cost of education.